coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 have sensitive noses.

 You may voluntarily add +10 to the indicated DC to craft an item.
-This allows you to create the item more quickly (since you'll be multiplying this higher DC by your Craft check result to determine progress).
+This allows you to create the item more quickly (since you’ll be multiplying this higher DC by your Craft check result to determine progress).
 You must decide whether to increase the DC before you make each weekly or daily check.